awsdocs/amazon-aurora-user-guide/doc_source/USER_WorkingWithParamGroups.md

 + `DBClusterParameterGroupName`
 + `Parameters`

-## Copying a DB Parameter Group<a name="USER_WorkingWithParamGroups.Copying"></a>
+## Copying a DB parameter group<a name="USER_WorkingWithParamGroups.Copying"></a>

 You can copy custom DB parameter groups that you create\.
 Copying a parameter group is a convenient solution when you have already created a DB parameter group and you want to include most of the custom parameters and values from that group in a new DB parameter group\.
-You can copy a DB parameter group by using the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command or the RDS API [CopyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) operation\.
+You can copy a DB parameter group by using the AWS Management Console, the AWS CLI [copy\-db\-parameter\-group](https://docs.aws.amazon.com/cli/latest/reference/rds/copy-db-parameter-group.html) command, or the RDS API [CopyDBParameterGroup](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CopyDBParameterGroup.html) operation\.

 After you copy a DB parameter group, wait at least 5 minutes before creating your first DB instance that uses that DB parameter group as the default parameter group\.
 Doing this allows Amazon RDS to fully complete the copy action before the parameter group is used\.
 This is especially important for parameters that are critical when creating the default database for a DB instance\.
 An example is the character set for the default database defined by the `character_set_database` parameter\.
 Use the **Parameter Groups** option of the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-parameters.html) command to verify that your DB parameter group is created\.

 **Note**
 You can't copy a default parameter group\.
 However, you can create a new parameter group that is based on a default parameter group\.
+Currently, you can't copy a parameter group to a different AWS Region\.

 ### Console<a name="USER_WorkingWithParamGroups.Copying.CON"></a>